Julle98/Minesweeper/README.md

 ## Developer

-The project was made by Julle98
+The project was made by Julle98 and helped by Copilot.